roncampbell/IRE2017/Introduction to R.md

        MORT_30_STK       READM_30_AMI      READM_30_CABG      READM_30_COPD        READM_30_HF
                 81                 81                 81                 81                 81

-Notice the syntax: We name the table, a $-sign and the column.
-We get back a series of measures, some beginning with "MORT" (for "mortality", others with "READM" (for "readmission").
-These are measures for 81 Arizona hospitals; they measure how often patients died or were readmitted within 30 days after discharge for conditions like acute myocardial infarction (AMI or heart attack), cardio-arterial bypass graft (CABG), chronic obstructive pulmonary disorder (COPD), heart failure, pneumonia and stroke.
+Notice the syntax: We list the names of the data frame and column separated by a $-sign.
+We get back a series of measures, some beginning with "MORT" (for "mortality"), others with "READM" (for "readmission").
+There are 81, one for each hospital in Arizona; they measure how often patients died or were readmitted within 30 days after discharge for conditions like acute myocardial infarction (AMI or heart attack), cardio-arterial bypass graft (CABG), chronic obstructive pulmonary disorder (COPD), heart failure (HF), pneumonia (PN) and stroke (STK).

 Right now every column is a character string.
 And the key "Score" column is a jumble of numbers and "Not Available" entries.
 But we can fix that.